PRK: An Alternative to LASIK Surgery

-As you have seen, rather than creating a corneal flap, your surgeon will use a laser to gently remove a portion of the corneal epithelium in order to expose the deeper corneal tissue beneath it.
+Rather than creating a corneal flap, your surgeon will use a laser to gently remove a portion of the corneal epithelium in order to expose the deeper corneal tissue beneath it.
 The cornea is then reshaped with a laser just as it is in LASIK.
 After PRK, you will be fitted with protective contact lenses to prevent damage to your eyes while the corneal epithelium grows back.

 Your PRK results will be comparable to those who undergo LASIK with the exception that patients who undergo PRK have longer recovery time because the corneal epithelium must be regrown.